Sky Christopherson: Early years

 He was named to the U.S. National Cycling Team in 1995 following a win of two national titles at the U.S. National Track Cycling Championships.
 Accordingly, he was made part of ‘Project 96’ to prepare for the 1996 Atlanta Olympics.
 The program included experimental ‘Hyperoxic' training using enriched oxygen at the U.S. Olympic Training Center.
-Christopherson was named official alternate to the 1996 Atlanta Olympic Cycling Team.
+During the special training conduced by Randy Wilbur and Dave Morris, Christopherson broke a record at the US Olympic Training center for highest blood lactate ever measured at 31.5mmol/dl.
+He was named official alternate to the 1996 Atlanta Olympic Cycling Team after placing second at the trials to Olympic medalist Erin Hartwell.